DavidKoleczek/amplifier-dev-dave/README.md

 ## Running amplifier in the debugger

-A debug configuration is at [.vscode/launch.json](.vscode/launch.json) for running the CLI in the debugger.
+A debug configuration is at [.vscode/launch.json](.vscode/launch.json) for running the CLI in the debugger with a sample prompt.